Jacob Balthasar Peeters

-Jacob Balthasar Peeters, also known as Jacob Peeters or Jacobus Peeters (1660-61 – after 1721) was a Flemish painter who specialized in architectural paintings depicting imaginary Renaissance and Baroque palaces populated with elegant figures wearing exotic clothes and headgear and shown in theatrical, stage-like postures.
-Peeters also painted realistic interiors of existing churches with staffage.
+Jacob Balthasar Peeters or Jacob Balthasar Peeters, also known as Jacob Peeters or Jacobus Peeters (Antwerp, 6 January 1661 – 17 December 1732) was a Flemish painter who specialized in architectural paintings depicting imaginary Renaissance and Baroque palaces populated with elegant figures wearing exotic clothes and headgear and shown in theatrical, stage-like postures.
+Peeters also painted realistic interiors of existing churches with figures.